hmatt1/vctx-docs/src/content/docs/project-structure.md

 ## Directory Layout

-When you run vctx init, a standard project structure is created. vctx encourages a structured approach to hardware design.
+When you run `vctx init`, a standard project structure is created.

 ## File Extensions

-Source files use the .vctx extension.
+Source files use the `.vctx` extension.

 ## Packages and Imports

-vctx uses a namespacing system similar to modern programming languages.
+*vctx* uses a namespacing system similar to other modern programming languages.
 You can import other packages to use their components or functions.

 ### Import Syntax